August 14, 2017

 Yep, it’s specific, I know, but I have a total obsession with those two ingredients.

-As a born and bread Midwesterner, I have been raised to appreciate the swings and the beauty of the hottest and sweatiest August day to the most frigid, layered day in January.
+As a born and bread Midwesterner, my upbringing involved learning to appreciate the swings and the beauty of the hottest and sweatiest August day to the most frigid, layered day in January.

 Yesterday at the farmers market I picked out 4 ears of corn and a bunch of scallions.